-Assateague COASTKEEPER® Kathy Phillips, is an on-the-water advocate who patrols and protects the Maryland and Northern Virginia Eastern Shore coastal bays, standing up to polluters, and granting everyone’s right to clean water.
+Assateague COASTKEEPER® Gabby Ross, is an on-the-water advocate who patrols and protects the Maryland and Northern Virginia Eastern Shore coastal bays, standing up to polluters, and granting everyone’s right to clean water.
 The Coastkeeper provides a voice for waterways when they cannot speak for themselves…to defend their right to be clean and healthy, swimmable and fishable.
 The Assateague COASTKEEPER, a program of Assateague Coastal Trust, began in 2002.
-Kathy Phillips is Assateague Coastal Trust’s Executive Director.

 The Coastkeeper is an in-the-trenches advocate for the health of the coastal bays and the communities who depend on them; making sure existing laws to protect water quality are fully enforced, pressing for the enactment of stronger measures to safeguard our marshes, creeks and bays, and standing up to polluters and policymakers to hold them accountable for their actions.

 Throughout the year, Assateague Coastal Trust (ACT) and the Assateague Coastkeeper, a program of Assateague Coastal Trust, embark on various campaigns to raise public awareness on matters of concern to our watershed.
 Read more here.